 - Gávea, Jardim Botânico & Lagoa Several small-scale but atmospheric shopping streets.

-- Copacabana & Leme Loads of stores, a few markets and tourist fare.
+- Copacabana & Leme Countless stores, a few markets and tourist fare.

 - Santa Teresa & Lapa A few handicrafts shops and galleries near Largo do Guimarães.

 - Gilson Martins Wallets, bags and other accessories with iconic Rio imagery.

 - Maria Oiticica Elegant jewelry made from Amazonian seeds and fibers.

 - Chocolate Q Exquisite, beautifully wrapped chocolate produced from the cacao beans of a sustainable Brazilian grower.

 - Osklen Attractive men's and women's fashion from Brazil's best-known designer.